Among all the suggestions for vitamins, minerals, and supplements, you’ll see “Omega 3” mentioned over and over.

 Omega-3 fatty acids are a type of unsaturated fatty acid that may reduce inflammation throughout the body.
 Inflammation in the body can damage your blood vessels and lead to heart disease and strokes.
 Omega-3 fatty acids may benefit heart health by:

 • Decreasing triglycerides

 • Decreasing your risk of strokes and heart failure risk

 • Reducing irregular heartbeats

-In theory, the body can manufacture DHA and APA from ALA, but it’s not a perfect mechanism, and becomes less perfect as we get older.
-So, for someone in their 60’s or later, you just can’t rely on this.
-There are trace amounts of DHA and APA in some fruits and vegetables, but again, not enough for what the body needs.
+Note: In theory, the body can manufacture EPA and DHA from ALA, but it’s not a perfect mechanism, and becomes less perfect as we get older.
+There are trace amounts of EPA and DHA in some fruits and vegetables, but not normally enough for what the body needs.

 Thus, for older people:

 - You must take enough of all three types of Omega-3 to avoid any deficiency.
 Typically, you’ll get all the short-chain ALA and long-chain EPA and DHA that you need, if you eat a healthy, balanced diet of vegetable and animal sources, especially including fish.

 - If you’re vegan, you’ll probably get all the ALA you want (especially if you have flaxseed, or flaxseed oil, in your diet), but your only realistic option for EPA and DHA is an algae oil supplement.